chihming-chen/light-weight-TMF-classifier/README.md

 Random Forest	        0.407745	0.676538	0.738041
 Voting Classifier	0.537585	0.851936	0.888383
 </pre>
-The final Voting Classifier model achieves an 85.2% top-3 accuracy score, a substantial increase from the 53.8% top-1 accuracy, and it's much better than the baseline top-3 class distribution of 51.9%.
-The model's top-5 accuracy is 88.8% outperforming the dummy classifier's top-5 accuracy of 59.9% with a great margin (A dummy classifier always predicts the top-n majority classes in a dataset).
+The final Voting Classifier model achieves an 85.2% top-3 accuracy score, a substantial increase from the 53.8% top-1 accuracy.
+It's also much better than the baseline top-3 class distribution of 51.9%.
+The model's top-5 accuracy is 88.8% outperforming the baseline top-5 accuracy of 59.9% with a great margin.
 The chart below shows the top-n accuracy of the base models and the final voting classifier.

 <img src="https://github.com/chihming-chen/light-weight-TMF-classifier/blob/main/images/top-n-accuracy.png" align='center'>

-It is worth noting that the K-nearest Neighbors (KNN) model jumps to be the best, among the base models, top-3 and top-5 accuracy model.
+It is worth noting that the K-nearest Neighbors (KNN) model jumps from the worst Top-1 accuracy model to be the best, among the base models, top-3 and top-5 accuracy model.
 It suggests the KNN model excels in assessing the runner-up prediction candidates better than the other base models.
 #### Model Performance:
 The voting classifier, an ensemble of the base models, outperforms the individual base models in all aspects.
 The KNN model is the winner in top-3 accuracy scores among the base models but is slightly overtaken by the Support Vector Model in top-5 accuracy.
 The KNN model is the slowest model as depicted below.